kapouer/express-dom/README.md

 - settings
   see above for default settings, and below for per-request settings.

-- request, response
+- req, res
-  untampered express arguments
+  usual express middleware arguments

 Plugins can be asynchronous as well.